A Course in Interacting Particle Systems: Further results

 Theorem~\ref{T:Fellim} has the following useful consequence.

-\bp[Limits of invariant laws] Let $E$ be a compact metrizable space and let $G_n,G$ be generators of Feller processes in $E$ satisfying (\ref{Gconv}).
+\begin{proposition}[Limits of invariant laws] Let $E$ be a compact metrizable space and let $G_n,G$ be generators of Feller processes in $E$ satisfying (\ref{Gconv}).
 Let $\nu_n,\nu\in\Mi_1(E)$ and assume that for each $n$, the measure $\nu_n$ is an invariant law of the Feller process with generator $G_n$.
-Then $\nu_n\Rightarrow\nu$ implies that $\nu$ is an invariant law of the Feller process with generator $G$. \ep \bpro Using Theorem~\ref{T:Fellim}, this follows simply by observing that
+Then $\nu_n\Rightarrow\nu$ implies that $\nu$ is an invariant law of the Feller process with generator $G$. \end{proposition}